marcoguerini/CONAN/README.md

 ## File description
 In the json file, each line starts with an ID, followed by a pair of hate speech/counter-narrative and the metadata (demographics of the counter-narrative).

-ID indicates languages, hate speech type, hate speech subtype, unique hate speech count, counter-narrative count, and augmentation type (if any).
+ID indicates language, hate speech type, hate speech subtype, unique hate speech count, counter-narrative count, and augmentation type (if any).

 ## ID example:
 FRT1ST0014HS0015CN001238T1